-The core materials to be used for the self-study include: a) a program review if it has been completed; b) student, alumni, and employer or community partner surveys or other methods of formalized feedback; c) institutional/program data and documentation that supports the narrative; and d) a quality enhancement plan or other form of program goal planning.
+The core materials to be used for the self-study include a) a program review if it has been completed; b) data gathering from current students, alumni, and employer and community partners via surveys, focus groups or other methods of formalized feedback; c) institutional/program data and documentation that supports the narrative; and d) a quality enhancement plan or other form of program goal planning.
 It is recommended that you develop a project management tool for your self-study.
 There is a Self-Study Progress Map sample shown in Appendix C with recommended dates for completion of each section listed in the Self-Study Guide.
-As well, there is a flowchart that outlines the entire accreditation process.
-It can be found on the CYCEAB website under the Accreditation tab.
+In addition, there is a flow chart that outlines the entire accreditation process.
+It can be found on the CYCEAB website under the "Accreditation" tab.